amyreese/znc-push/README.md

     /msg *status loadmod push <service> <username> <secret> <target> <sound>

-Note: Sound option is only available for Pushover.net API.
+Note: The <sound> option is only available for <a href="https://pushover.net/api#sounds">Pushover.net API</a>.
 Also, for some services, there is no username, in that case you can replace &lt;username&gt; with the secret and replace &lt;secret&gt; with <strong>null</strong>.